mverboom/zabbix-pve-api/README.md

 This template set uses the Proxmox Virtual Environment API to monitor sytems.

+This template set was developed on Zabbix 5.0 in combination with Proxmox 6.
+It might work on older combinations, but this was not tested.

 The template set consists of 4 templates, of which only 1 should be manually
 assigned:

-* pve api datacenter
+* Template pve api datacenter
-  * pve api node
+  * Template pve api node
-  * pve api lxc
+  * Template pve api lxc
-  * pve api qemu
+  * Template pve api qemu

-The pve api datacenter template is used for adding a Proxmox single or cluster installation to Zabbix.
+The Template pve api datacenter is used for adding a Proxmox single or cluster installation to Zabbix.

 ## Features